Vector graphics

 Window frost

-Vector images are constructed from scalable, mathematically defined shapes.
-Scalable Vector Graphics (SVG) uses shapes, paths, text, and styles.
-Vectors are scalable visual elements defined by mathematical shapes.
+Vector graphics are made up of scalable, mathematically defined forms.
+Scalable Vector Graphics (SVG) incorporates shapes, paths, text, and styles.
+Vectors are scalable visual components defined by mathematical shapes.
 Geometric primitives are points, lines, paths, polygons, rectangles, ellipses, arcs, Bézier curves, and splines.
 Points, lines and curves are fundamental geometric objects.
-Joining line segments forms a polygon.
+A polygon is a plane figure made up of line segments.
 Commands define a primitive, specify coordinates, and set additional properties.
-Well-designed vector graphics make clean illustrations.
-Simple vector images have small file size.
-This format is ideal for printing.

 I use the vector graphics application Inkscape.